MACD Trading Strategies

 You can test these strategies for free with an AvaTrade demo account!

 Trading in the financial markets is associated with high investment risks.
 To level them out, it is necessary to follow the money management rules and set the stop loss.
-Traders make all the decisions in the Forex market at their own risk.
+Traders make all the decisions in the Forex trading market at their own risk.